subsecondtdd/assembly-diagrams/README.md

 ## Generate your own assembly diagrams

+Write an assembly script by copying and modifying one of the scripts in the `assemblies` directory.
+You also need Node.js installed.
+Then run:

-    npx assembly-diagrams some-assembly.txt [some-style.css] > some-assembly.svg
+    npx assembly-diagrams some-assembly.txt > some-assembly.svg

+For more information:

+    npx assembly-diagrams --help

 ### Build PNGs from SVGs

-If you need to convert the SVG file to a PNG file, you can use [cairosvg]().
+If you need to convert the SVG file to a PNG file, you can use [cairosvg](https://cairosvg.org/).

     brew install python3
     pip3 install cairosvg lxml tinycss cssselect
     cairosvg --scale 0.4 assembly.svg -o assembly.png

+The `Makefile` contains an example of how to automate generation of SVG and PNG files

+## Release process

+    npm version major|minor|patch
+    npm publish
+    git push && git push --tags